QuarkNerd/blog/tmakarem/_posts/2016-05-16-Data-visualisation-and-Scale-Leveraging-the-macro-and-the-micro.md

 ---
 The size of things is relative to the scale that we set.
 This might sound like a trivial notion, but it is key to creating meaningful data visualisations.

-While attending a lecture on nanotechnology a few years back, I was introduced to The Powers of Ten, a documentary that perfectly illustrates this idea of scale.
+While attending a lecture on nanotechnology a few years back, I was introduced to *The Powers of Ten*, a documentary that perfectly illustrates this idea of scale.
 The documentary explores the relative scale of things in the Universe according to a magnitude based on a factor of ten.
 The film starts at a picnic in a park, and repeatedly zooms out by a factor of ten, going from the picknicker to the cosmic.
 It then takes us back to the picknicker, zooming to his hand, into the microscopic.

 ![Powers of ten]({{site.github.url}}/tmakarem/assets/000_powers-of-ten.png "Powers of ten") [Powers of ten](https://www.youtube.com/watch?v=0fKBhvDjuy0)